 In lymphedema, because of an impaired lymph system, fluid collects in the interstitial areas (tissues) between cells.
 This fluid is composed of proteins and electrolytes and even includes the liquid of blood plasma.
 You normally have about 15 quarts of this fluid in your system.
 With this condition, this liquid doesn't move as it should and eventually the affected areas swell from the excess fluid, the whole system becomes “clogged.”

 Decongestive therapy is a massage technique that helps unclog the system.
-It gently moves this fluid, in the direction of normal body flow so that it can be eliminated.
-With unclogging the system, the tiny network of lymph capillaries are able to help move the fluid.
+It gently moves this fluid in the direction of normal body flow so that it can be eliminated.
+By unclogging the system, the tiny network of lymph capillaries are able to help move the fluid.

 There are two popular schools of thoughts for manual Lymph Drainage Therapy.

-Manual Lymphatic Drainage (MLD): is a unique, therapeutic method of stimulating the movement of fluids in the tissues.
+Manual Lymphatic Drainage (MLD) is a unique, therapeutic method of stimulating the movement of fluids in the tissues.
 The gentle, rhythmic, pumping, massage movements follow the direction of lymph flow and produce rapid results.
-It assists the cutaneous lymphatics in picking up and removing not just fluids, but all the waste products, protein particles and debris from our system.
-It also is successful in breaking fibrosis and fibrotic areas of a lymphodemous limb.
+It assists the cutaneous lymphatics in picking up and removing not just fluids, but all the waste products, protein particles and debris, from our system.
+It also is successful in breaking fibrosis and fibrotic areas of a lymphedemas limb.

 This treatment was created and developed Danish therapists Dr. Emil Vodder and his wife, Estrid, in the 1930's and was introduced in Paris in 1936.
-They are also credit with creating a specialty of medicine called Lymphology.
+They are also credited with creating a specialty of medicine called Lymphology.